anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The registrar verifies that the pledge's certificate (here IDevID), carried in "x5c" header field, is accepted to join the domain after successful validation of the PVR.

-### Enrollment by Domain CA
+### Enroll Pledge by Domain CA (backend interaction)

 If both succeed, the registrar utilizes the PKCS#10 request contained in the JWS object body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the Enroll-Request with the corresponding domain CA.
-It creates a registrar-Enroll-Request (RER) by utilizing the protocol expected by the domain CA.
+It creates a Registrar Enroll-Request (RER) by utilizing the protocol expected by the domain CA.

 The domain registrar may either directly forward the provided PKCS#10 request to the CA or provide additional information about attributes to be included by the CA into the requested LDevID certificate.

 The approach of sending this information to the CA depends on the utilized certificate management protocol between the RA and the CA and is out of scope for this document.

-### Response Artifact: Enroll-Response
+### Response Artifact: Enroll-Response (Enroll-Resp)

 The registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.

 A successful interaction with the domain CA will result in a pledge LDevID certificate, which is then forwarded by the registrar to the Registrar-Agent using the Content-Type header: `application/pkcs7-mime`.

 Note while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current LDevID certificate is used instead of the IDevID certificate to verify the wrapping signature of the PKCS#10 request (see also {{tper}}).

 ## Request CA Certificates {#req_cacerts}